MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 1. Alias
 1. Function
 1. Cmdlet (see [Cmdlet name resolution][04])
-1. External executable files (programs and non-PowerShell scripts)
+1. External executable files (including PowerShell script files)

 Therefore, if you type `help`, PowerShell first looks for an alias named `help`, then a function named `Help`, and finally a cmdlet named `Help`.
 It